Originally published on September 26th, 2019. Updated for June 21st, 2022.

 —J.K.
 Rowling, Harry Potter and the Sorcerer’s Stone

 To me, the very first line of the very first Harry Potter book is still sentimental and powerful.
 While Harry Potter isn’t exactly the topic I’m writing about, its power as a story is.
-I remember deciding to read the books, right after my sister and I had gone to see the first movie.
 I still love Harry Potter, even though the books, movies, and author aren’t perfect.
-I’m happy there’s a Slytherin Quidditch robe in my closet, next to a Slytherin t-shirt.
-I also have two Slytherin themed blankets either made by or gifted to me by different friends.
-And for my birthday in 2020, I even received a Slytherin facemask.
+I have two Slytherin themed blankets and a Slytherin facemask.
 This is the power of storytelling — the stories become part of who we are.

 If you have a nonprofit you need to tell your story.
 But you need to remember, stories aren’t what you do.
 They aren’t a cliché.
 Your story is why you do what you do.
 Creating content is common for almost all companies today.
 But creating content for the sake of creating it will only add noise to a noisy room.
 Nonprofits have great stories to share.
 They have a ‘why.’